Isaac Ochoterena: Career

 Ochoterena began his teaching career in Tlatlauquitepec in the state of Puebla.
 In 1905 he published Flora de la Sierra de Puebla, and in 1909 Influencia del fósforo en la germinación, based on his botanical explorations.

-In 1907, Pastor Rouaix invited Ochoterena to move to Gómez Palacio, Durango to teach primary school.
-Ochoterena was later appointed as a school director in Lerdo, Durango and as a school inspector for the state of Durango, holding the position of Inspector of Public Instruction until 1913.
+In 1907, Pastor Rouaix invited Ochoterena to move to Gómez Palacio, Durango, to teach primary school.
+Ochoterena was later appointed as a school director in Lerdo, Durango, and as a school inspector for the state of Durango, holding the position of Inspector of Public Instruction until 1913.
 He also became a professor of biology and botany in the Instituto Juárez in the capital of Durango, teaching classes in natural history and chemistry.
 In 1912 Ochoterena married Carmen Sarabia Castillón, sister of aviator Francisco Sarabia Tinoco.
 In 1914 Ochoterena became Director General of Education for the state of San Luis Potosí.

 The Escuela Nacional de Agricultura y Veterinaria (National School of Agronomy and Veterinary Medicine, ENAV) was the first veterinary school to be created on the American continent.
-It was established by Antonio López de Santa Anna, President of the Republic of Mexico, as of August 17, 1853.
+It was established by President Antonio López de Santa Anna on August 17, 1853.
 In 1915 Ochoterena began teaching histology classes there.

 Also in 1915, naturalist Alfonso Luis Herrera became the director of the Museo de Historia Natural (National Museum of Natural History, MHN) in Mexico City.
 Herrera proposed the formation of a biological research center, the Dirección de Estudios Biológicos (Directorate of Biological Studies, DEB), under the Ministry of Agriculture and Development.
 The DEB became another key institution, with Herrera at its head.

 From 1916 to 1918, Ochoterena worked with the DEB, in charge of the Vegetable Biology Section.
 He was exposed to Herrera's ideas about biological evolution during this time, but later opposed them.

 In 1917, Ochoterena was invited to teach at the Escuela Médico Militar (Military Medical School) by Eliseo Ramírez Ulloa.
 Ochoterena taught courses in histology and embryology.
 Ochoterena and Ramírez also worked with Fernando Ocaranza Carmona to form the Sociedad Mexicana de Biología (Mexican Biology Society) in 1920.
 They published their own journal, Revista Mexicana de Biología (Mexican Journal of Biology) from 1920 to 1935.
 By 1921 Ochoterena was head of the Biology Department at the school he had once attended, the Escuela Nacional Preparatoria (National Preparatory School), and curator of its natural history collections.